josh098900/union_shop/README.md

 └── README.md               # This file
 ```

 Note that this is the initial structure.
-You are of course expected to create additional files and directories as needed to complete the coursework.
+You are expected to create additional files and directories as needed to complete the coursework.
 You can also reorganize the project structure as you see fit.

 ## Help with Coursework